yoo2001818/static-site-index/doc/structure.md

 ### Dedupe Task
 Dedupes the values according to the "wanted" keys - if the tuple is already registered on the hashmap, it simply ignores that value.

-It may use probabilistic algorithm to reduce the memory load.